HeringtonPress/OLC/21FightersofUud.md

 | 9    | Sanguine (Blood) | Wavy (Half ~) | Lion |
 | 10   | Tenne (Tawny) | Dancetty (Half ^^^^^) | Sword |

 Roll at least once for Field.
 If 1 or 2 is rolled, next result must be 3-8.
 Roll once for Division, designating sections as different Field colours.
 Roll 1d4 times for Charges, with 1d4 copies of each charge.
 Muck around with the idea a bit.
-This generator will infuriate students of heraldry.
-Deal with it.

 </p>
 </details>